 It was a tough choice, but in the end, the entrepreneurial life was calling.

 “I love the startup world,” Taylor said.
 “I love meeting with founders and helping them struggle with some of the world’s biggest problems.
 There is a certain allure to creating something out of nothing.”

 Fast-forward six years.

 Taylor-along with Hubtag-had made a name for himself in the esports and live events market.
 When he was playing games like League of Legends with his friends and bought LOL accounts through sites like unranked lol accounts, he probably never thought that he would make a name for himself in this industry.
+His love for the industry is clear.
+If he was an aspirating professional player I am sure he would use AI driven lol coaching to ensure that he can grow.
+But his true passion is in live events.
 He made valuable connections over the years, including Experient’s live events team.